• Skip to primary navigation

 Shark Leather Supply

-There are two factors that limit the supply and availability of shark leather.
-First, there are quotas on how many blue sharks can be caught per season.(2) Second, most shark skins range from 3-6 square feet.
-This is a relatively small hide to work with.
+Two factors limit the supply and availability of shark leather.
+First, there are quotas on how many blue sharks can be caught per season.(2) Second, most shark skins range from 3 to 6 square feet, which is a relatively small hide to work with.

 The small hide is even more of a problem because sharks are wild animals.
 They fight and get snagged by fishing hooks, often leaving unworkable gashes in their skin; moreover, Blue sharks are prey and predators.
 High grade skins need to be immaculate, and for this reason finding a hide that works for boots may be a challenge.
 (And makes the high cost seem more understandable.)